Incidental Urban Anthropology #002

 who/ Jordan

-Standing outside this small suburban sign-writing business, I was hooked by the jumbled arrangement of historical adverts that coat the weatherboards and widow panes – some hand-painted, some vinyl-cut, and some odd mixtures of the two, each with their own place in time.
+Standing outside this small suburban sign-writing business, I was hooked by the jumbled arrangement of historical adverts that coat the weatherboards and widow panes – some hand-painted, some vinyl-cut, and some odd mixtures of the two, all with their own place in time.

 Ads for Cadbury’s ‘Energy chocolate’, Sunlight Soap, Billy Tea, Small Goods, Metro Milk and Arnott’s all gridded in orchestrated harmony.
 Hand-painted script lettering, bold block san serifs and colourful product illustrations formed an eclectic mosaic of commercial images.
 Charming, finessed and organised, this veneer was the building’s projected self, how it wanted to be seen to prospective customers and passersby – it was a testament to the skill of the sign-painters and a gift to the ordinary suburban streetscape.